Queen Elizabeth the Queen Mother: Early life

-On Elizabeth's fourteenth birthday, Britain declared war on Germany.
+On Elizabeth's 14th birthday, Britain declared war on Germany.
 Four of her brothers served in the army.
 Her elder brother Fergus, an officer in the Black Watch Regiment, was killed in action at the Battle of Loos in 1915.
 Another brother, Michael, was reported missing in action on 28 April 1917.
 Three weeks later, the family discovered he had been captured after being wounded.
 He remained in a prisoner of war camp for the rest of the war.
 Glamis was turned into a convalescent home for wounded soldiers, which Elizabeth helped to run.
 She was particularly instrumental in organising the rescue of the castle's contents during a serious fire on 16 September 1916.
 One of the soldiers she treated wrote in her autograph book that she was to be "Hung, drawn, & quartered ...
 Hung in diamonds, drawn in a coach and four, and quartered in the best house in the land."
 On 5 November 1916, she was confirmed at St John's Scottish Episcopal Church in Forfar.

 The first love of Elizabeth was considered to be Charles Gordon-Lennox, Lord Settrington, whose sister, Lady Doris, was a close friend of hers.
 Upon his death, Elizabeth called him "my only true friend", writing: "I was not shy about him and he was so delightful.
 It's terrible, and his family just adored him.[...]
 Charlie was the only one I could talk to in a completely natural and simple way – he was dear to me, and I miss him very much".
 Settrington died of wounds received in action while serving as an officer with the Royal Fusiliers in the North Russia Relief Force on 24 August 1919.